Butter Fan Rolls are easy to make with these step by step instructions and illustrations. Flaky, buttery, and tender. And beautiful.

 Look how easily the fans pull apart and see how soft and tender they look.
 The flavor is even better, almost creamy and of course, buttery.
 You really should try these soon because I’m serious when I say, if I can make them, anyone can.
 And to those of you who’re reading this and saying “bread is not that hard!” as I’ve been told before, by my own daughter, no less… I’m finally beginning to believe you.

-- In bowl of stand mixer, combine milk, sugar, egg and yolk, and yeast and let sit until foamy, about 3 minutes.
-Add flour and salt.
+- In bowl of a stand mixer, combine ¾ cup warm milk, ¼ cup sugar, 1 large egg and 1 large yolk, and 1 Tablespoon instant or rapid rise yeast and let sit until foamy, about 3 minutes.
+Add 3 ½ cups flour and 2 teaspoons salt.
 Fit stand mixer with dough hook and knead on medium-low speed until dough is shaggy, about 2 minutes.

-- With mixer running, add softened butter 1 piece at a time until incorporated.
+- With mixer running, add the 8 Tablespoons softened butter 1 piece at a time until incorporated.
 Continue to knead until dough is smooth, about 5 minutes.
-Transfer dough to greased large bowl, cover tightly with plastic wrap, and let rise at room temperature until doubled in size, about 1½ hours.
+Transfer dough to greased large bowl, cover tightly with plastic wrap, and let rise at room temperature until doubled in size, about 1 ½ hours.

 - Grease 12-cup muffin tin.
 Press down on dough to deflate and transfer to lightly floured counter (do not overflour counter).
 Divide dough into 2 equal balls (about 1 pound each).
 Roll one dough ball into 15 by 12-inch rectangle with long side parallel to counter’s edge.

 - Bake until golden brown, 20 to 25 minutes, rotating muffin tin halfway through baking.
-Brush rolls with remaining 2 tablespoons melted butter.
+Brush rolls with remaining 4 Tablespoons melted butter.
 Let cool in muffin tin for 5 minutes.
 Remove rolls from muffin tin and transfer to wire rack.
 Serve warm or at room temperature.

 Recipe adapted from Cook’s Country magazine.